beaver-lodge/beaver/apps/fizz/README.md

 - Fizz's primary goal is to help you consume a C library, not helping you write NIFs in Zig.
 With Fizz you don't write NIF directly, instead you provide NIF resource type conversion functions.
 - Fizz expects you to have a `build.zig` to build the Zig source generated from C header along with your hand-written Zig code.
 So if you want to also sneak CMake inside, go for it.
+- Fizz expects all memory are allocated and managed by Erlang as resource.

 ## Installation